Mr-Tome/cpp-config-ini/README.md

 ### Prerequisites

-- Ensure you have Git installed on your system.
+- Ensure you have Git installed on your system (download from here: https://www.git-scm.com/download/win)

 ### Configuring the basic development dependencies